 Mark Fabbroni B.A.Sc., M.A.Sc., P.Eng.

-Mark is the principal of -30-‘s Trucking Group, responsible for the development and management of the multidisciplinary service offering, and specializing in collision reconstruction and automotive failure analysis.
-Mark began his career in vehicle testing, validation and root cause failure analysis, and has spent the subsequent 11 years in the forensics industry investigating collisions involving commercial vehicles, motorcycles, bicycles and pedestrians, both event data records and heavy vehicle event data recorders, mechanical fitness assessments and mechanical failures.
-Mark is a member of Professional Engineers of Ontario, Society of Automotive Engineers, and Canadian Association of Technical Accident Investigators and Reconstructionists, and has been qualified as an expert witness in both mechanical engineering and collision reconstruction by the Ontario Superior Court of Justice.
+Mr. Fabbroni is Vice President and Practice Lead of 30 Forensic Engineering’s Collision Reconstruction and Trucking group, responsible for the development and management of the multidisciplinary service offering and specializing in collision reconstruction and automotive failure analysis.
+Mark began his career in vehicle testing, validation and root cause failure analysis, and has spent the subsequent 14 years in the forensics industry investigating over 1,200 collisions involving commercial vehicles, motorcycles, cyclists, pedestrians, event data recorders, mechanical fitness assessments, and mechanical failures.
+Mark is a member of Professional Engineers of Ontario, The Association of Professional Engineers and Geoscientists of the Province of Manitoba, the Association of Professional Engineers and Geoscientists of Alberta, Society of Automotive Engineers, and Canadian Association of Technical Accident Investigators and Reconstructionists, and has been qualified as an expert witness in mechanical engineering, collision reconstruction, and cargo securement by the Ontario Superior Court of Justice.

 SPECIALIZED PROFESSIONAL COMPETENCIES